peter-tanner/peter-tanner.github.io/_posts/2024-07-23-Raspberry-Pi-Zero-USB-EthernetRNDIS-Gadget-troubleshooting.md

 - Download the ACER RNDIS driver
 - Add the drivers to the boot
 - Set a static IP address and set this in your host operating system's network manager
-- When sharing network, add some stuff to the `/etc/network/interfaces` file and most importantly **NEVER USE WSL** to connect to the pi since wsl has issues with internet connection sharing (ICS) on windows.
+- When sharing network, add some stuff to the `/etc/network/interfaces` file and most importantly NEVER USE WSL in NAT networking mode (Use `bridged` on windows 11 or the undocumented `virtioproxy` on windows 10) to connect to the pi since wsl has issues with internet connection sharing (ICS) on windows.
 - Don't use bookworm, just use bullseye? **For this guide I'm using bullseye since I gave up on bookworm**

 ## `/boot/config.txt`